Subscribe to Causeway Insights, delivered to your inbox.

 Beijing’s recent regulatory crackdown has weighed heavily on the share prices of large Chinese technology companies with well-capitalized and valuable platforms.
 We think certain Chinese internet stocks may discount an overly pessimistic future.
 For our Global Value, International Value, and dedicated China portfolios, we are currently researching several, in our view, high-quality Chinese technology franchises we believe may have sold off and trade below their intrinsic values.
 We think these franchises should adjust and then thrive.
 The investment made by Chinese technology giants in areas such as artificial intelligence, autonomous driving, and community group buying have the potential for sizeable shareholder returns.
 We believe this may be a good time to take advantage of investor pessimism and weak share prices.

 Causeway Global and International Value portfolios currently hold two equities with predominantly Chinese economic exposure.
-We believe these companies are relatively insulated from unanticipated Chinese regulatory risk.
+Relative to the for-profit education companies, we believe these companies are fairly insulated from unanticipated Chinese regulatory risk.
 One operates in the casino industry in Macau, providing lucrative business, employment, and tax revenues to the Chinese economy.
 Another is an airport holding company serving the domestic market in China.
 Like other Covid-impacted stocks in Causeway client portfolios, we expect a recovery in profitability as travel and leisure activities normalize post-pandemic.

 In Causeway Emerging Markets and International Opportunities strategies, China is the largest emerging markets country weight, although the portfolio exposures are currently below-benchmark.
 For these strategies, Causeway selects emerging markets stocks quantitatively with a fundamental risk overlay.
 Regulatory risks often fall outside the scope of the quantitative models, so our China research arm is helping our quantitative colleagues assess the risks to Chinese holdings.
 The largest overweight positions are concentrated in industries outside the current regulatory crosshairs.
 We maintain exposure to some of China’s largest internet stocks, due to their value, growth, and momentum characteristics and our benchmark-relative constraints.